Data Protection Privacy Notice

 Automated decision making and profiling

-Euro-Tec does not utilise automated decision making and profiling as stated in DPA and GDPR.
+Euro-Tec does not utilise automated decision making and profiling as stated in GDPR and DPA.

 Who the information may be shared with

-We sometimes need to share the personal information we process with the individual themself and also with other organisations.
-Where this is necessary we are required to comply with all aspects of the Data Protection Act (DPA) and the General Data Protection Regulation (GDPR).
+We sometimes need to share the personal information we process with the individual themselves and also with other organisations.
+Where this is necessary we are required to comply with all aspects of the GDPR and DPA.
 What follows is a description of the types of organisations we may need to share some of the personal information we process with for one or more reasons.
 Where necessary or required we share information with:

 Prior to any business relationship we will request from Clients personal information such as name, address, telephone number and email.
 We also obtain consent to process said information to confirm the accuracy of such details.
 In the event we do not proceed with an assignment the information will immediately be destroyed.